Why Write? Notes About Writing and Love

 And I enjoyed it.

 Postscript – Serendipity Strikes Again:

 A friend – Michael Dowdall – sent me this, a few minutes after I posted this article (he had not seen or known about the article).
-I don’t remember saying, or only vaguely now (in an email), but it was perfect timing:
+Apparently it was something I’d said in an email a while back.
+It was perfect timing: